jackwkeane/remove-attribute-from-json/README.md

 # remove-attribute-from-json
-Remove key from JSON object if key exists and return resulting JSON (Custom Variable Template for Server-Side Google Tag Manager).
+Remove attribute from JSON object if key exists and return resulting JSON (Custom Variable Template for Server-Side Google Tag Manager).

 ## using the variable template
 Create a new variable with this template.
 Choose a variable as input that holds an array or JSON object like "items" from event data or an extracted JSON string from a request parameter.
 Then type in the key that you would like to remove from the JSON object.